ReactMaverick/react-native-formtastic/README.md

     ```

 - **`onDateRangeChange`**: Function to call when the date range changes.
 (For datePickeMode: **range**)

   - Usage:

     ```tsx
     <FormInput
       //....
 Other Props
       onDateRangeChange={({ startDate, endDate }) => {
-                console.log('Start Date: ', startDate);
+        console.log("Start Date: ", startDate);
-                console.log('End Date: ', endDate);
+        console.log("End Date: ", endDate);
       }} // You will get the Date Objects in 'startDate' and 'endDate' variables
       //...
 Other Props
     />
     ```

 - **`sendDateRangeValues`**: Function to call with the selected date range values.
 (For datePickeMode: **range**)

   - Usage:

     ```tsx
     <FormInput
       //....
 Other Props
       sendDateRangeValues={(startDate, endDate) => {
-                console.log('Start Date: ', startDate);
+        console.log("Start Date: ", startDate);
-                console.log('End Date: ', endDate);
+        console.log("End Date: ", endDate);
       }} // You will get date values as strings in 'DD-MM-YYYY' format or any other format you specified in dateFormat prop
       //...
 Other Props
     />
     ```

 - **`onDatesChange`**: Function to call when the dates change.
 (For datePickeMode: **multiple**)

   - Usage:

     ```tsx